tfulanchan/kau-docs/docs/428/index.md

 Morals are individual beliefs about what is right and wrong.

-A problem statement clearly describes the issue that needs to be solved in decision-making.
+A problem statement describes the issue that needs to be solved in decision-making.

 The Sarbanes-Oxley Act of 2002 aimed to restore investor trust in corporate leaders and their financial reports, leading to important changes in how public companies disclose information.